adamcovamichaela/english-for-designers/03-curriculum-vitae/cv-adamcova.md

 ###### 2019
 Graphic Designer in Slovakia | Effectix.com Agency
-- working on an interesting brands like Decathlon
+- working on an interesting brands like Decathlon & marketing campaings

 ###### 2017/2018
 Graphic Designer in Denmark
-- webdesign work, print, ad materials
+- webdesign &  print

 #### ~ Education
 ###### 2018/2021